Tornado rips through New Orleans and its suburbs, killing 1

 Forecasters had been predicting a line of intense weather moving from Texas eastward into the Deep South, and Monday started out with some vicious weather in Texas.

-In Texas, several tornadoes were reported Monday along the Interstate 35 corridor.
+Several tornadoes were reported along the Interstate 35 corridor.
 In Elgin, broken trees lined the rural roads and pieces of metal — uprooted by strong winds hung from the branches.
 Residents stepped carefully to avoid downed power lines as they worked to clean the remnants of broken ceilings, torn down walls and damaged cars.

 J.D.
 Harkins, 59, said he saw two tornadoes pass by his Elgin home.